 - Work with a credit counseling agency.

-There’s no “quick fix” that will fix your credit to buy a house overnight.
-However, there are plenty of small steps you can take every day that will lead to a better score over time.
+There’s no “quick fix” that will fix your credit score to buy a house However, there are plenty of small steps you can take every day that will lead to a better score over time.

 Ready to get started on your home search?
 Check out more premortgage tips recommended to ensure the process goes smoothly!
 If you have additional questions, it’s important to work with a financial advisor before making any big financial moves.